hammerheim-game/hammerheim-rules/5-warbands.md

 the Engineers.
 Profile M WS BS S T W I A Ld
 5 3 3 3 3 1 5 1 6
-Weapons/Armour: The Warlock Engineer may be equipped with weapons and armour chosen from the Hero’s equipment list.
+Weapons/Armor: The Warlock Engineer may be equipped with weapons and armor chosen from the Hero’s equipment list.
 Skills: The Warlock Engineer may choose from Academic, & Speed when he gains a new skill.
 In addition, the Warlock